zencart/documentation/content/dev/contributing/coding_standards.md

 ```
 - Don't put php close tags on the same line as code unless the open tag is also on that line.
 Rather than this:
 ```
-} else { echo "foo"; } ?>
+} else { echo 'foo'; } ?>
 ```

 use this:
 ```
 } else {
-  echo "foo";
+  echo 'foo';
 }
 ?>
 ```

 ## Strict comparisons
-Unless data is coming in from an external source (such as a payment module), strict comparisons are preferred.
+Unless data is coming in from an external source (such as a payment module) or a source where its data type cannot be known for certain, strict comparisons are preferred.

 Rather than this: